RPatriziDesign/STM32F769-DiscoProject01/README.md

 ------------------------
 * Starts a GUI.
 * Send a message from GUI
-* Receive a message and affect GUI
+* ERRATA: NEVER Received a message and affected GUI, even in previous versions.
+* Enabled PA0 as user button input, label "UserBtn", to be read in model::tick